Skip to main content

 Former Noyce Scholar Tyler Gaspich teaches at the Academy of Notre Dame in Villanova.

-by Kevin Donahue
+Written by: Kevin Donahue

 In July, Saint Joseph’s University announced that it would be the lead institution on a $1.45 million partnership grant from the National Science Foundation funding scholarships designed to recruit, train and retain STEM teachers in high-need schools in Philadelphia.
 Applications open this December for 55 total scholarships over four years, which will be distributed between SJU, Arcadia University, Bryn Mawr College, Temple University and LaSalle University.